Red LED facial treatment image used for acne-mark and skin-recovery content

 • gradually improving skin tone when inflammation is part of the picture

-If you are dealing with post-acne redness or fresh marks that hang around after pimples resolve, red light is worth considering.
-If your main frustration is deep, pitted texture, your expectations should drop fast.
+If you have post-acne redness or fresh marks that persist after pimples resolve, red light is worth considering.
+If your main frustration is deep, pitted texture, manage expectations accordingly.

 What It Will Not Do Well